General Information General Data Protection Regulation (GDPR) Information

 The GDPR regulation, once effective, will mandate all businesses to safeguard and protect privacy and personal data of EU residents for transactions occurring within the EU member states.
 GDPR will not only be applied to organizations located within the EU member states but it will also apply to all companies providing supporting functions to these organizations and collecting data of EU inhabitants regardless of the organization’s location.

-GDPR raises a lot of questions.
+The General Data Protection Regulation raises a lot of questions.
 A common question that may arise to many of us is – what is the kind of data that will be protected under this regulation?
-The is that any personal data or information of a person that can serve to identify the person either directly or indirectly like name, photograph, computer’s IP address, posts on social networking sites, email addresses, medical information, bank account details, policy details, etc. will be protected under the General Data Protection Regulation.
+The issue is that any personal data or information about a person that can serve to identify the person either directly or indirectly like name, photograph, computer’s IP address, posts on social networking sites, email addresses, medical information, bank account details, policy details, etc. will be protected under the General Data Protection Regulation.
 GDPR also strengthens the conditions for the consent of personal information collection.
 Long illegible terms and conditions consisting of legalese will no longer be accepted.
 The request for consent must be provided in a clear and an easily accessible form using unambiguous plain language.
 To process personal data of minors, parental consent will be required.

 The implementation of GDPR bestows the data subjects with the right to access whereby they can obtain confirmation from the data controller on processing of their data, right to be forgotten which entitles the subjects to have the data controller to erase their data completely and data portability which allows them the right to transfer their data to another controller.